mauri870/api-skeleton-laravel/readme.md

 Basically all the methods above are shortcuts and have the same signature as `ApiResponse`, and they are also used by the rest handler too

+If you can customize the default error message for all responses, edit the `ApiResponse` method in [App\Core\Traits\Rest\ResponseHelpers](https://github.com/mauri870/api-skeleton-laravel/blob/master/app/Core/Traits/Rest/ResponseHelpers.php) class

+>Remember to always use the methods from `ResponseHelpers`, because your project will always follow this pattern, so the maintenece is more easy

 The default format for json responses is the following:

 ```